 While human babies take a little longer — generally 9 to 18 months — it’s a miracle all the same.
 And watching the miracle of Squish learning how to walk was a fascinating process.

-Having just turned one year old, Elsa has been enjoying full independence with her newfound walking skills for several weeks now, even if she’s a little top-heavy at times.
+Having just turned one year old, Squish has been enjoying full independence with her newfound walking skills for several weeks now, even if she’s a little top-heavy at times.
 Yesterday, she even walked up a small flight of stairs, having worked out how to use the wall as her support.
 Clever kid!

 I had imagined this stage of parenting to be more demanding than before Squish could walk.
 In fact, we are finding it easier.